 Main Switchboard: 0843 289 7787

-Morris Conferencing is a FREE, established, independent venue finder.
+Corporate Conferences is a FREE, established, independent venue finder.
 We help organisations of all sizes find the perfect conference, meeting and event venues.
-We are unbiased and will also give you free expert advice on the best way to plan your event.
+We are unbiased and will give you free expert advice on the best way to plan your event.

 The trip started off with a stay in the Best Western plus Keavil House, Dunfermline which is set in 12 acres of land and has ample meeting space for conferences, gala dinners and celebrations.
 It was then onto the Balbirnie House, a delightful 18th century Georgian mansion nestled amidst 400 acres of rolling parkland in the heart of Fife.
 The meeting space was great and had lots of airy meeting spaces perfect for dinner and conferences.